dylanporyan/Research_Papers/README.md

-# :page_facing_up: School Research Papers
+# :page_facing_up: Research Papers

-Listed here are some research papers I have written in my Sacramento State Courses that align with my interests
+Listed here are some research papers I have written in during my LBNL internship and Sacramento State Courses that align with my interests

-## Fall 2021 Courses
+## LBNL CCI Intership Paper
+- "Improving the management and reuse of water quality data for the DOE’s Watershed Function Scientific Focus Area using community data standards" (ADD LINK)

+## Sacramento State Papers
 **ENVS 120 - Quantitative Methods for Environmental Science**
 - Class Project Paper: Analysis of a Dataset - Turbidity & Diatom Diversity _Coming Soon_